 What Happens At A Pediatric Eye Exam?

 Fusion Eye Care uses age-appropriate tools and techniques in order to examine, evaluate and assess vision in children of all ages.
-The optometrist will test for the following:
+Our Raleigh optometrist will test for the following:

 - Eye Alignment